jcnevess/static-job-listings/README.md

 ### What I learned

 In this project I dove into reactive state management using vue.
-I also learnt to import data and exercised event handling.
+I also learned to import data and exercised event handling.
+After a tough battle, I learned how to make Vite serve the static images aswell.